 - Same for any modern item you need to use – conceal it to the best of your ability and use it with the utmost discretion please.

-- If you wish to portray a person of a different sex than that which you were born – We ask that you generally pass as that opposite sex.
+- If you wish to portray a person of a different gender than that which you were born – We ask that you generally pass as that opposite gender.

 - If your genetics/nationality is something obviously not common for England of 1471 – We ask that you have a prepared answer for if/when a member of the public should ask about it.
 It can be as simple and “no, my ancestors were not in England in the 15th century”.
 It is also a great opportunity to open the conversation about trade and migration with other cultures and possibly the origins of slavery – up to you, whatever direction you are most comfortable with.

 - If you have an obvious physical disability – together we will come up with a way to make it work with your persona.